There are countless ways the Gordon community can continue to contribute to its sustainable practices. Here are just a few ideas:

 Gordon invites a number of speakers to campus every year that speak on sustainability.
 The College also holds events around these issues.
 Attend these and learn more.
 Here is a list of events, past, present and future, that can inform your view of green practices:

-• ASF and Restore Creation put on annual events, including Earth Week, events on Symposium Day, organized recycling, farming and other volunteer opportunities.
-For more information, email or
+- ASF and Restore Creation put on annual events, including Earth Week, events on Symposium Day, organized recycling, farming and other volunteer opportunities.
+For more information, email ASF or Restore Creation

 Appointed by President Obama in 2009 as Assistant Administrator for EPA's Office of Air and Radiation and recently confirmed as the new head of the EPA this past July, McCarthy has been a leading advocate for common-sense strategies to protect public health and the environment: November 4, 2013